farfallawang/advanced-ml-implementations/README.md

 3. Variational auto-encoder (VAE)

-4. Generated Adversarial Examples to Fool ResNet
+4. generated adversarial examples to fool ResNet

 *Note: First three models have been tested on MNIST dataset*